 The healthy choice of regular physical activity is not dismissed, however, because while these experts claim it “does not promote weight loss,” evidence shows that it “reduces the risk of developing cardiovascular disease, type 2 diabetes, dementia and some cancers by at least 30%.”

 But poor diet is a bigger risk – it “generates more disease than physical inactivity, alcohol and smoking combined.”
-The authors support this claim with information about the global burden of disease published by The Lancet.
+The authors support this claim with information about the

 The editorial, published in the British Journal of Sports Medicine, continues by citing a 2013 review of the medical literature for metabolic syndrome, which asks why children are developing this cluster of cardiovascular risk factors.